albortros/COVID-19/README.md

 in `jhu-csse-COVID-19` reporting the worldwide data and, especially useful, the region-wise Chinese data.

+Other data shared by different models is in `shared_data/`.

 ### Models

 A directory for each model with name starting with `model`.
 In practice